roflmaostc/DeconvOptim.jl/docs/src/workflow/basic_workflow.md

 The picture below shows the general principle of DeconvOptim.jl.
 Since we interprete deconvolution as an optimization we initialize the reconstruction variables *rec*.
-*rec* is a array of pixel which are the variables we are optimizing for.
+*rec* is a array of pixels which are the variables we are optimizing for.
-Then we can apply some mapping eg to reconstruct only pixels having non-negative intensity values.
+Then we can apply some mapping eg. to reconstruct only pixels having non-negative intensity values.
 Afterwards we compose the *total loss* functions.
 It consists of a regularizing part (weighted with $\lambda$) and a *loss* part.
 The latter one compares the current reconstruction with the measured image.
 *Total loss* adds both values to a single scalar value.
 Using Zygote.jl we calculate the gradient with respect to all pixel values of *rec*.